 The best place the store tofu all depends on when you plan to use it.
 If you plan to use it within a week or so, go ahead and stash it in the refrigerator.
 Any longer than that, and the best place to store tofu is in the freezer (yes, you really can store tofu in the freezer!).

 Store Tofu Up to a Week in the Refrigerator

 If you’re going to eat the tofu within a week, you can refrigerate it.
 Cover the tofu with cool, preferably filtered, water and store it in a tightly sealed container or the tub it came in covered with plastic wrap.
 Change the water daily to keep the tofu moist and fresh.

 For Longer than a Week, Store Tofu in the Freezer

-Method 2: Freezer Frozen tofu can last for up to three months.
-Cut it into chunks and freeze on a parchment-lined tray, then transfer to an airtight freezer container or bag.
+If you won’t use leftover tofu within a week of when the container was opened, the best place to store it is in the freezer.
+Frozen tofu can last for up to three months.
+Cut it into chunks and freeze on a parchment-lined baking sheet until solid, then transfer to an airtight freezer container or bag.
 Defrost in the refrigerator and squeeze out any excess liquid before cooking.
-It will have a sturdier, spongier texture that some chefs actually prefer to fresh tofu.

 Tofu that has been previously frozen will have a sturdier, spongier texture that some cooks actually prefer to fresh tofu — especially when you plan to marinate it.